-With the promise of potentially losing up to five stone in as little as six months, it isn't any wonder why patients are prepared to pay thousands of pounds for the gastric balloon.
+With the promise of losing up to five stone in as little as six months, it isn't any wonder why many are prepared to pay thousands of pounds for a gastric balloon.

-Some critics may argue there is a possibility the patient will regain the weight as soon as the balloon is removed and the patient returns to their old diet and lifestyle.
-However, having a balloon fitted for six months should encourage the patient to break a lot of bad habits that contributed to them gaining weight in the first place.
-A gastric balloon is only ever as effective as the determination of the patient displays and the support the clinics provide.
+Some argue that there is a possibility that you will regain the weight as soon as the balloon is removed and you return to your old diet and lifestyle.
+However, having a balloon fitted for six months should encourage you to break a lot of bad habits that contributed to your weight gain in the first place.
+A gastric balloon is only ever as effective as your determination to lose weight and the support your clinic provides.

 How Is Gastric Balloon Surgery Performed?